Mediabase is a division of Premiere Radio Networks, located in Sherman Oaks, California. Mediabase is a music industry web site conntaining in-depth

 company or you would sell your songs to a music publisher that is more established.

-of a song by signing a music publisher agreement with the songwriter.
-Usually the music publisher agreement provides for the
+get's ownership of a song by signing a music publisher agreement with the songwriter.
+Usually the music publisher agreement

-songwriter to continue receiving income as the song earns money.
-The song writers portion usually ranges around 60-75% of
+provides for the songwriter to continue receiving income as the song earns money.
+The song writers portion usually ranges

-is reproduced on a recording, the song owner receives a payment from a record company called a mechanical
+time a song is reproduced on a recording, the song owner receives a payment from a record company called a mechanical royalty.

-this because it's paid each time a song is mechanically reproduced.
+Called this because it's paid each time a song is mechanically